jnatalini/projects/mp3_analysis/README.md

 - `--dry-run`: No deletions (reports only).
 The script never deletes files directly.
 - `--include-subdirs/--no-subdirs`: Include subdirectories (default: include).
 - `--fingerprint`: Use audio fingerprinting if `fpcalc` is installed.
+- `--thorough`: Slower but more accurate; fingerprints all tracks when possible.
 - `--interactive`: Prompt for which duplicate to keep.
 - `--resume`: Resume from the last saved state.
 - `--html-report`: Generate `duplicates_report.html`.